 ulimit -l unlimited

-Large page support in MySQL is disabled by default.
-To enable
+Large page support in the MySQL server is disabled by default.

 With this option,

 automatically for its buffer pool and additional memory pool.

 InnoDB cannot do this, it falls back to